luv91/luv91/README.md

 This research demonstrates improved NeRF reconstruction quality using True-Log color space compared to traditional sRGB approach.
 The comparisons below showcase the visual differences between current literature methods and our proposed approach.

 Our approach leverages the logarithmic RGB data captured in the True-Log space to enhance the performance of Neural Radiance Fields (NeRF).
 True-Log encodings improve depth reconstruction and rendering quality by aligning with the physical behavior of light reflection and enabling better scene representations.
-For more details, please refer to the [research paper](#).

 <table>
 <tr>